-The pilferages was never serious, mostly not even noticed, and even the worst offenders of them, was unlikely to ask for a car engine, a fifty-kilo sack of plastic pellets, a carton of air filters or a pallet load of gear cogs.
+The pilferages were never serious, mostly not even noticed, and even the worst offenders of them, was unlikely to ask for a car engine, a fifty-kilo sack of plastic pellets, a carton of air filters or a pallet load of gear cogs.

 On a whim these officers could send, one shipment or one whole trailer for Examination, in which case it was my job to make sure that everything was visible to anybody examining the contents.

 During my time on the docks, it was up to me how I facilitated his access and egress, I might have to pay a forklift driver a couple of quid to help me out, I might drive the forklift myself, or I might be able to pull everything around in the trailer on my own.